reasonml/reasonml.github.io/src/pages/guide/language/record.md

 #### Record Types Are Found By Field Name

-With records, you cannot say "I'd like this function to take any record type, as long as they have the field `age`".
-Example:
+With records, you **cannot** say "I'd like this function to take any record type, as long as they have the field `age`".
+The following _works_, but not as expected:

 ```reason
 type person = {age: int, name: string};